b-gogeishvili/.dotfiles/README.md

 ---

-## Future Plans
+## Goals
-I aim to seamlessly configure my Linux systems without too much hassle.
+The goal of this repository is to streamline the configuration of my UNIX systems with minimal manual effort.
-Main goal is to automate OS configuration so that it will be ready to use on any given machine.
+It focuses on automating OS setup so that any machine can be quickly brought to a ready-to-use state.

 ### TODO
 - ~~Theme Switching (nord & gruvbox)~~